TrustFrame/git-cryptography-protocol/Git Cryptography Protocol.md

 There are three different fields that may be used in the signature data that are defined below:

 ```
-sigtype <signature scheme name>
+signtype <signature scheme name>
 ```
-The `sigtype` field is used to identify the signing scheme used to generate and verify this signature.
+The `signtype` field is used to identify the signing scheme used to generate and verify this signature.
 The signature scheme name must match the name used in the config file and also on the command line.
 For GPG signatures the scheme name is `openpgp`.
 For GPGSM signatures the scheme name is `x509`.
 For OpenSSH signatures the scheme name is `openssh`.
 With this design, Git no longer has to know any details specific to any signature scheme and nothing needs to be changed in Git to use new signature schemes in the future.
-There may only be one `sigtype` field.
+There may only be one `signtype` field.

 ```
-sigoption <option name> = <option value>
+signoption <option name> = <option value>
 ```
-The `sigoption` field is used by the signing tool to specify options that Git will pass to the verification tool using the `OPTION` command during a signature verification session.
-There may be zero or more `sigoption` lines in the signature data.
+The `signoption` field is used by the signing tool to specify options that Git will pass to the verification tool using the `OPTION` command during a signature verification session.
+There may be zero or more `signoption` lines in the signature data.

 ```
-sig <signature data>
+sign <signature data>
 ```
-The `sig` field is used by the signing tool to specify the signature data it generated in the signing operation.
-There may only be one `sig` field and multiline signatures are stored using Git's multiline field encoding where subsequent lines begin with a space (` `).
+The `sign` field is used by the signing tool to specify the signature data it generated in the signing operation.
+There may only be one `sign` field and multiline signatures are stored using Git's multiline field encoding where subsequent lines begin with a space (` `).

 The resulting signed Git object--in this case a tag--from the successful signature example above is as follows: